Probing Fermi liquid exceptional points through AC conductivity: Transport in a narrow metallic slab

 In order to compute the current density, we take advantage of the usual Landau theory of Fermi liquids\cite{nozieres-1999, baym1991}.
 Within this theory, we can write the non-homogeneous local quasi-particle energy as

-where $\epsilon_{\bf k}$ is the bare dispersion relation, $e$ is the quasi-particle charge, $n_{\bf k}({\bf r},t)$ is the non-homogeneous occupation number, $\phi({\bf r},t)$ is an external scalar potential and $f_{\bf k,k'}$ codifies short-range forward scattering interactions.
+where $\epsilon_{\bf k}$ is the bare dispersion relation, $e$ is the quasi-particle charge, $n_{\bf k}({\bf r},t)$ is the non-homogeneous occupation number, $\phi({\bf r},t)$ is an external scalar potential and $f_{\bf k,k'}$ codifies short-range forward scattering interactions (notice that this expression could describe a wider range of interactions in the almost ideal gas\cite{LifshitzPitaevskii-Book}).
 In the spirit of semiclassical description, the momentum $|{\bf k}|\sim k_{\sf F}$, where $k_{\sf F}$ is the Fermi momentum, and the distance $r\gg 1/k_{\sf F}$.
-For simplicity, we have considered spinless quasi-particles.
-The particle-hole dynamics is given by the Boltzmann equation
+For simplicity, only the quasiparticles charge degree of freedom is taken in account.
+That means that we can average over the spin variables, ignoring exchange and spin-orbit interactions.